seabirds, nutrients, and the human footprint

-Schooling is a common behavior that increases reproductive success and natural predator avoidance, but makes them especially vulnerable to exploitation by modern technologies designed specifically to capture entire fish schools.
-Think surround nets.
+Schooling is a common behavior in fish that increases reproductive success and reduces the odds of being attacked by their natural predators.
+However, humans could influence the frequency of this behavior.
+However, collecting in large groups makes schooling fish especially vulnerable to exploitation by modern technologies designed specifically to capture entire fish schools such as large surround nets.
 While we know these technologies have depleted schooling fish numbers, it remains unclear how the historical benefits of schooling behavior are counterbalanced against increased risk of harvest mortality in an Anthropocene ocean.

 Illustration of the selection pressures on schooling fish.
 Individual fish are subject to both predation from natural predators (left) and modern fishing

 (right).
 The parameter ρ controls the relative importance of these two selection pressures (ρ = 0 means only natural predators, ρ = 1 means only human predators,